Sister Charity

-Sister Charity (Real name Kobutungi Charity) is a western Ugandan musical artist and TV personality.
+Sister Charity (Real name Kobutungi Charity) is a western Ugandan musician and TV personality.
 She presents the morning show (Sisimuka) on TV West in Mbarara, Uganda.
 She is popularly known for her 2001 hit song Grade.
 She sings mostly in her native language Runyankore and then Luganda and English.
 She was listed among the best artists from Western Uganda alongside Juliana Kanyomozi, Ray G, Angella Katatumba and Toniks on Hi Pipo.

 Career

 She started singing with a group called TYE (Train the youth effort) band in 2000.
 Charity joined Rays Band owned by Rasta Charz, with which she performs.
 She has also contributed to the Am A Ugandan project by bringing its message in a song titled” Ndi Omunya Uganda” a song that she collaborated with Santana her co-presenter on TV West and also a musician.

 Sister Charity has nine albums and these include Grade, Omufumbo, Pound, Choice, Nkyalimbooko, Jambuura and many others.
 Most of these songs are in her local language (Runyankole) minus some few which are in Luganda and English.